Skip to main content

 • A selection of criteria (standard criteria from enneo and optionally your own criteria)

-• Within a matching group, you choose the criteria to be checked.
+• Within a matching group, you select the criteria to be checked.

-• The group is considered fulfilled if at least as many criteria apply as specified under “Minimum number”.
+• The group is considered fulfilled if at least as many criteria are met as defined under “Minimum quantity”.

-Enneo has already developed test criteria for the typical criteria, e.g. the mention of a contract or customer number.
-These can be simply clicked on.
-The respective data fields, i.e. the specific contract number for a review on mentioning the contract number, must of course be made available as defined in https://docs.enneo.ai/de/guides/customer-recognition/integration-of-customer-data-in-enneo.
+Enneo has pre-developed test criteria for typical criteria, such as the mentioning of contract or client number.
+These can simply be clicked on.
+The respective data fields, i.e., the actual contract number in a check for the mention of the contract number, must of course be made available as defined in /de/system-integration/customer-recognition/flow.
 The corresponding name of the variable is also mentioned in the following table.

-Sender email matches with data in ERPemail in one of the customer’s contracts
+Sender’s email matches data in the ERPemail in one of a client’s contracts

-Email mentioned in the message matches with data in ERPemail in one of the customer’s contracts
+Email mentioned in the message matches data in the ERPemail in one of a client’s contracts

-Phone number matches with data in ERPphone in customer or contract data
+Phone number matches data in the ERPphone in client or contract data

-First name mentionedfirstname in customer or contract data
+First name mentionedfirstname in client or contract data

-First name or initial of first name mentionedfirstname in customer or contract dataLast name mentionedlastname in customer or contract data
+First name or initial of the first name mentionedfirstname in client or contract dataLast name mentionedlastname in customer or contract data

 Exact delivery address mentioneddeliveryAddress